Using IATI: A guide for NGOs

 Q: What is DFID's IATI provider activity identifier?

 It will be different for each fund or contract.
 This information should be provided to you at the point where you receive the grant agreement or contract.
 Please contact your DFID liaison person to ask for the information if you don't have it.
-It will be in the format GB-1-XXX-XXXX (where the X's stand for the unique idenfication number for the grant or contract).
+It will be in the format GB-1-2XXXXX or GB-GOV-1-3XXXXX.

 Q: The DFID requirements refer to 'project documents'.
 Which documents do we have to publish?